 Day 1 : 3 September 2017

 Make your way to Burnham Market on the north Norfolk coast to stay at the lovely Hoste Arms for two nights.
-Take the opportunity to stroll around the pretty village of Burnham Market before enjoying dinner at the Arms.
+Take the opportunity to stroll around the pretty village of Burnham Market before enjoying a welcome dinner at the Arms.

 Day 2 : 4 September 2017 66 miles